georgia-tech-db/evadb/README.md

 EvaDB is a database system for developing AI apps.
 We aim to simplify the development and deployment of AI apps that operate on unstructured data (text documents, videos, PDFs, podcasts, etc.) and structured data (tables, vector index).

-The high-level Python and SQL APIs allow beginners to use EvaDB in a few lines of code.
-Advanced users can define custom user-defined functions that wrap around any AI model or Python library.
+The high-level SQL and Python APIs allow beginners to use EvaDB in a few lines of code.
+Advanced users can define custom functions that wrap around any AI model or Python library.
 EvaDB is fully implemented in Python and licensed under an Apache license.

 ## Quick Links